 - A daily list of digital security-related actions that were taken that day;

 - The ability to adapt to the home network and get smarter to keep up with new threats over time.

-Customers can choose to buy their own cable modem, home gateway device, and/or Wi-Fi network equipment and as a result may not have access to the xFi parental controls, though all Xfinity Internet customers have access to Internet parental controls through Norton Security Online.
-Many of the off-the-shelf offerings that customers buy have similar features to xFi to perform filtering.
+Customers can also choose to buy their own cable modem, home gateway device, and/or Wi-Fi network equipment and, as a result, may not have access to the xFi parental controls.
+Many of the off-the-shelf offerings that customers buy have filtering features similar to xFi Advanced Security service.